c9/docs.c9.io/src/deploying/deploying_to_heroku.md

-Author: Detmar ter Huurne

 # Deploying to Heroku

-This article will show you how to deploy your applications to Heroku, a cloud-based application platform.
+This section will show you how to deploy your applications to Heroku, a cloud-based application platform.
 The integration with Cloud9 IDE makes your development process even more agile.
 If you don't have a Heroku account, visit [their website](htttp://www.heroku.com) to create one for free.

 To get started, create a simple Node.js application.
 If you don't have one yet, you can [follow our tutorial](writing_nodejs_hello_world.html) on developing one.